 The data is updated on a weekly basis.

 We also provide plans detailing extents of adoption.
-This is chargeable at our standard rate of £22.00 for a written response.
-We can also provide a same day response, charged at £64.00 per location.
-Contact us for more information
+This is chargeable at our standard rate of £16.50 for an emailed plan.
+An online map is also available to view.

 If you have any comments or queries on the data from the register please email us at firstname.lastname@example.org